 Here are some of the many customer service roles and responsibilities.
 Every individual won’t necessarily take on all of these roles, but it is likely that most agents will touch on many of them, especially as they become more experienced.

 This is a CSR’s primary responsibility and the one most people think of first.
-A troubleshooter solves customer problems and answers questions, maybe over the phone, through chat or email, on social media, or in person — wherever they meet the customer.
+A troubleshooter solves customer problems and answers questions, maybe over the phone, through live chat or email, on social media, or in-person — wherever they meet the customer.
 The troubleshooter is most often an organization’s first line of defense.
-This role requires active-listening, handling damage control, knowing the company’s product or service inside-out and know how to come up with the best solution possible as quickly as possible.
-They take ownership of the problem, communicate with the customer as well as with other departments, and inform customers of what they can expect, unless the issue is outside their control and they need to escalate it.
+This role requires active-listening, handling damage control, knowing the company’s product or service inside-out, and knowing how to come up with the best solution as quickly as possible.
+They take ownership of the problem, communicate with the customer as well as with other departments, and inform customers of what they can expect unless the issue is outside their control and they need to escalate it.
 They may have to do some research if an issue is highly technical or simply outside of their scope of responsibility.
 Finally, the troubleshooter may be responsible for making sure that issues are handled if they need to escalate them.

 The creative problem solver role goes above and beyond troubleshooting.
-It requires coming up with inventive solutions when the rep is in new territory.
+It requires coming up with inventive solutions when customer complaints bring up issues never tackled before..
 Maybe they personally have never seen this problem before, or maybe it’s a new one for the organization.
-Either way, they’re dealing with an issue the first time, or helping a client or customer with a unique challenge.
+Either way, they’re dealing with an issue the first time or helping a client or customer with a unique challenge.
 It could also be that the problem is standard but the customer’s challenge isn’t.
 They may have a unique situation — maybe they understand technology more or less than the average person, or they are using your product in an unusual way.
 In this case, the CSR can anticipate when a customer will need a little extra TLC to help them go away happy.
-Either way, the right solution requires strong problem-solving skills and moving beyond the standard playbook to provide support outside of the usual scope of troubleshooting.
+Either way, coming up with the right solution requires strong problem-solving skills and moving beyond the standard playbook to provide support outside of the usual scope of troubleshooting.

-Coaches and mentors guide, teach, and train newer team members.
+Coaches and mentors guide, teach and train newer team members.
 This could include formal training, such as spending a week or two full-time with a new employee, or informally, helping out with questions on an ad hoc basis after training is completed.
 Of course, as new agents gain experience, they will also help others with advice and contacts too to others hired after them.
 Peer-to-peer sharing is important, along with more formal training programs, to pass on institutional knowledge and to build a sense of teamwork and camaraderie.
 Mentors may not directly train others, but they will help with advice and contacts that promote their mentees’ career growth and improve their customer service skills.

 In the champion role, agents represent the customer within but also outside of their own department.
 They are the voice of the customer in the company, providing insights into new product development, bug fixes, and feature requests.
 They know customers best: their challenges, their feedback, what they like best about your products, what they struggle with the most, and the improvements or additions that they request most often.
 While everyone in the company has a responsibility to serve customers, no one else is closer to them.
 Naturally, customer service becomes the liaison.
 If you try to introduce new products or improve on existing ones without involving your customer service team, you’re taking a potentially costly risk.

 The most successful customer support representatives strive for continuous improvement.
 They become efficiency experts, always looking for ways to improve various workflows.
-That could mean creating or suggesting new email templates or canned chat messages, developing and contributing to FAQs or a knowledge base and improving or adding to training plans or documentation.
-They will learn to use the more advanced features and capabilities of your support software.
-They’ll always be thinking of better ways to answer customer questions or inquiries, avoid problems from recurring or to help other agents solve them more quickly when they do come up.
+That could mean creating or suggesting new email templates or canned chat messages, developing and contributing to FAQs or a knowledge base, and improving or adding to training plans or documentation.
+They will learn to use the more advanced features and capabilities of your customer support software.
+They’ll always be thinking of better ways to answer customer questions or inquiries, avoid problems from recurring or help other agents solve them more quickly when they do come up.

 Succeeding in customer service often means juggling many tasks and larger projects at once.
 Agents need to learn to manage their time, watch their own metrics and SLAs, and keep their promises.
 They also may need to enlist help from other departments and coordinate assistance from others in the company while avoiding duplicate efforts and confusion.
 They juggle many tasks at once and keep them all moving forward, finding necessary resources and keeping everyone in the loop.

-Customer service reps are often responsible for up selling, down selling, and cross-selling.
+Customer service reps are often responsible for up-selling, down-selling, and cross-selling.
 That’s not just because they’re in the right place at the right time, but also because sales is not simply about twisting a customer’s arm to get more money.
-It’s about offering better or additional solutions when there’s a legitimate need and ultimately making customers happier.
+It’s about offering better or additional solutions when there’s a legitimate need and ultimately improving customer experience.
 There’s no better time to suggest an upgrade than when you have someone with an issue and you know that a related product or service could easily help fill the gap.
 Your customers will be happier because they’re getting a better result, and the company benefits because that customer’s lifetime value has grown.
 It’s a win-win situation.
 Often, succeeding at sales is simply about making a helpful suggestion at the right time.

 Not everyone who does contact your Help Desk will be easy to deal with.
 Some people might be annoyed or irritated, others may be downright angry or irate.
 It’s important that agents don’t let these attitudes get to them.
 Customer service reps are experts in conflict resolution and de-escalating situations, working toward the best outcome possible, even up to letting certain customers go if necessary (and hopefully smoothing the way as much as possible.)

-A good customer service agent is someone who listens to and cares about their customers.
+A good customer service agent is someone who is empathetic and has great listening skills.
 That’s because great customer service is not just about solving the problem at hand.
 It’s also about recognizing and acknowledging the emotions that go along with it – whether it’s frustration, anger, confusion, or disappointment.
 It’s about listening actively and showing empathy.
 It involves helping to defuse the most difficult situations but also soothing ruffled feathers and reassuring customers who are disappointed. it’s a chance to win back someone’s faith in your business and create even more loyalty as a result of the service recovery paradox.